top of page

 Dr. James is the Vice Chair of Academic Affairs for Surgery, and Chief of Breast Surgical Oncology at the Beth Israel Deaconess Medical Center.
 He was a Macy Faculty Scholar and has held a number of leadership roles in medical education.
 Dr. James believes in improving the quality in health care delivery by advancing the education and training of health professionals.
 Dr. James serves as faculty for professional and executive leadership development programs at Harvard Medical School and the Institute for Healthcare Improvement.
 He enjoys partnering with other health care professionals to develop practical solutions to modern health care challenges.

-Dr. Neves is Program Director for the Anesthesia Residency Program in the Department of Anesthesia, Critical Care, and Pain Medicine at the Beth Israel Deaconess Medical Center.
-Dr. Neves is an Instructor in Medicine at Harvard Medical School.
+Dr. Nelson is an academic hospitalist with the Division of General Medicine at Beth Israel Deaconess Medical Center (BIDMC) and an Instructor in Medicine at Harvard Medical School.

 Kerri Palamara, MD